limebit/medmodels/docs/user_guide/02b_query_engine.md

 :::

 :::{note}
 Query methods used for changing the operands cannot be assigned to variables for further querying, since their return type is `None`.
-That can be appreciated in the following code snippet, where the variable `gender_lowercase` in the query takes None as value.
+The following code snippet shows an example, where the variable `gender_lowercase` evaluates to None.
 An `AttributeError` is thrown as a consequence when trying to further query with the `equal_to` querying method:

 ```{exec-literalinclude} scripts/02b_query_engine.py
 ---